-Thanks to its pressure and tilt sensitivity, the Apple Pencil is one of the most popular stylus options (see our best Apple Pencil Black Friday post to get your hands on one).
+Thanks to its pressure and tilt sensitivity, the Apple Pencil is one of the most popular stylus options (see our best Apple Pencil deals post to get your hands on one).
 However its functionality could be set to change if Apple puts in place a patent it was recently granted.
 The patent, which covers future iPhones and iPads, could see Apple explore the possibility of proximity-based interfaces, aka hover screens.

 If the possibility of drawing on a screen without actually touching it sounds a little far-fetched, keep in mind that Apple made some fairly out-there launches last week.
 This is the company that launched its new Mac Pro alongside a monitor stand that almost costs $1,000 after all.